 Although the established target goals and the factors set forth below are the primary factors which the Compensation Committee currently uses in establishing the cash and restricted stock incentive awards, the Compensation Committee reserves the right to recommend different performance goals each year and to take into consideration any other factors as it may choose in recommending performance goals to the Board and in making actual cash and restricted stock grants.
 This allows the Compensation Committee flexibility when recommending the goals to take into consideration unforeseen or extraordinary circumstances.
-Because the Compensation Committee and the Board retain full discretion with respect to annual incentive awards and because we have adopted SFAS No. 123(R), the stock portion of these awards is not deemed granted for financial accounting reporting purposes until the date that the shares have been issued, which was in February 2008 for 2007 performance and in February 2009 for 2008 performance.
+Because the Compensation Committee and the Board retain full discretion with respect to annual incentive awards and because we have adopted FASB s authoritative guidance on stock-based compensation accounting, the stock portion of these awards is not deemed granted for financial accounting reporting purposes until the date that the shares have been issued, which was in February 2009 for 2008 performance.

-The Compensation Committee recommended performance goals to the Board in 2008 based on two primary factors: (1) earnings before interest and taxes (EBIT) and (2) free cash flow (cash flow from operations less net capital expenditures).
-For 2008, the Compensation Committee and the Board weighted the two factors as follows: EBIT 75% and free cash flow 25%.
-Subject to the Board s discretion, the possible payout range was from 0 for poor performance, to 100% for target performance to a maximum of 200% for exceeding target performance.
+In assessing our annual incentive target goals for 2009, the Compensation Committee considered performance against objectives following the close of the 2008 year, actual results against the specific budgetary objectives and whether significant unforeseen obstacles or favorable circumstances altered the expected difficulty of achieving the desired results.
+The Compensation Committee recommended performance goals to the Board in 2009 based on four primary factors, weighted 25% each: (1) earnings before interest and taxes (EBIT), (2) EBIT as a percentage of revenues, (3) free cash flow (cash flow from operations less net capital expenditures) and (4) business segment free cash flow.
+Business segment free cash flow is defined as the total of business segment operating income for each of our business segments, in each case adjusted for the cash flow effects of certain items particular to the business segments, limited to changes in inventory and accounts receivable, depreciation and capital expenditures.
+Subject to the Board's discretion, the possible payout range was from 0 for poor performance, to 100% for target performance to a maximum of 200% for exceeding target performance.

-The following table sets forth the 2008 targets and actual results for our performance measures.
+The following table sets forth the 2009 targets and actual results for our performance measures.

-Performance Measure Target (\$ in millions) Actual Results (\$ in millions) Percentage of Target Which Would Have Been Payable Based on Actual Results
+Performance Measure Target (\$ in millions) Actual Results (\$ in millions) Percentage of Target Payable EBIT \$495 \$309 0% EBIT as a Percentage of Revenues 11.25% 7.6% 0% Free Cash Flow \$0 \$(127) 4% Business Segment Free Cash Flow \$245 \$14 0%

-EBIT \$544.0 404.5 0%

-Free Cash Flow \$(218.0) 91.0 200%